chaunceygardiner/weewx-loopdata/README.md

 ## List of all fields available:

 This section list likely fields.
 In reality, LoopData runs through the daily summaries and includes all observations it finds.
+The daily summaries also conveniently privide day high (HI_<obs>) and day low (LO_<obs>) observations.

-In addition to these observations, LoopData tracks 10m max gusts, baromter rate and windrose.
+In addition to these observations, LoopData also tracks 10 min. max gust, barometer rate and windrose data.

  * `dateTime`          : The time of this loop packet (seconds since the epoch).
  * `usUnits`           : The units system all obeservations are expressed in.